allenanie/allenanie.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 Note in the denominator, all sentences being generated (including generating the original sentence) share the probability mass.
 If a sentence has many easy-to-generate paraphrases (indicated by high $\phi$ value), then $p(x \vert x)$ will be small, as well as all other $p(x' \vert x)$.
 Dividing $p(x' \vert x)$ by $p(x \vert x)$ will get a large value (closer to 1).
 As for a sentence that is difficult to paraphrase, $p(x \vert x)$ should be rather large compared to $p(x' \vert x)$, then this ratio will provide a much smaller value.

-Based on this intuition, Ribeiro et al. proposed to compute a semantic score $S(x, x')​$ as a measure of the paraphrasing quality:
+Based on this intuition, Ribeiro et al. proposed to compute a semantic score $S(x, x')$ as a measure of the paraphrasing quality:

 $$
 S(x, x') = \min(1, \frac{p(x'|x)}{p(x|x)}) \\
 \text{SemEq}(x, x') = \unicode{x1D7D9}[S(x, x') \geq \tau]
 $$

 A simple schema to generate adversarial sentences that satisfy the Equation 1 is: ask the paraphrase model to generate paraphrases of a sentence $x$.
-Try these paraphrases if they can change the model prediction: $f(x') \not = f(x)​$.
+Try these paraphrases if they can change the model prediction: $f(x') \not = f(x)$.

 ### Semantically Equivalent Adversarial Rules (SEARs)